Tuesday, August 30, 2011

 Following Orrin’s notes is a video tribute that features the crackerjack graphics developed by the folks at CerraJazz

-LTD with an audio track comprised of The Montgomery Brothers, George and Walter performing Buddy Montgomery’s original composition – No Hard Feelings.
+LTD with an audio track comprised of The Montgomery Brothers, George and Walter performing George Shearing’s original composition – And Then I Wrote.

 Jazz at its beautiful, best.